-Planning and execution activities Notes Describe how users in the community in focus overcome practical implementation challenges.
-Provide rough estimates of the costs of implementing the solution in the community in focus.
+Planning and execution activities Notes Describe how users in the priority community overcome practical implementation challenges.
+Provide rough estimates of the costs of implementing the solution in the priority community.
 Document the observed implementation facilitators and barriers and the likelihood that similar facilitators and barriers will arise in a wider context.